spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/catalog/products/concrete-products/creating-product-variants.md

 template: back-office-user-guide-template
 ---

-This topic describes how to add a product variant for an abstract product.
+This document describes how to add a product variant for an abstract product.

 ## Prerequisites